Semester IV courses

 intro to bookkeeping

-Taught by Jenny Sanders, who has a background in not only being a creative in the wedding industry, but also as a bookkeeper and accountant.
+Taught by Jenny Sanders, who has a background in not only being a creative in the wedding industry, but also as a bookkeeper and accountant, this course will help you get yourself set up right.
 Learn the proper way to set up your accounts, business licenses, credit cards and banks and the basics of balancing, determining your profits, and preparing your books for a tax accountant or CPA.

 We'll have two bonus courses this semester that will be available to all students enrolled in any of the Semester IV courses.
 First up, we'll have round two of Mistakes We've Made and Lessons We've Learned with Jenny Sanders along with Victoria & Karen of Design House of Moira.
 Join us for a chat about all the stupid mistakes we've made, how we've fixed them (or weren't able to fix them) and how not to make the same mistakes we've made.